Proctor Farmers' Market Green Initiatives

 Source information - click on: Farmers Market Coalition

-The Market supports the City of Tacoma's 2017 'Bring Your Own Bag' ordinance with online education and sale of reusable totes in the Market Info Booth.
+As of Oct 1.
+2021 Vendors must comply with the new ‘Washington’s Single-Use Plastic Bag Ban” The Market supports the ban with compliance, online education, and sale of reusable totes in the Market Info Booth.

 |